h1dd3n3y3/Snowfl-S4F/README.md

 - Opera

 Delay, before every action, adjusted for the average computer.
-Malfunctions are expected 30% of the time.
+Malfunctions are expected, 30% of the time.
 ## <ins>Ready Release</ins>
 ### Grab the latest one from [**_RELEASES_**](https://github.com/tru3w1tn3ss/Snowfl-S4F/releases).